Dan Neil (American football): Professional career

+In the 2001 season, he was fined $15,000 for an illegal block that broke the leg of New England's Bryan Cox.
+No penalty was called on the play, but NFL director of football operations Gene Washington said Neil clipped the New England linebacker "from behind and below the knee."
+Cox vowed revenge for the hit, but did not follow through.

+Neil was rarely injured, but missed the last two 2003 regular season games with a thumb injury and the end of the 2004 season, including Denver's playoff game, with knee and stomach injuries.
+Following the 2004 season, Neil was released by the Broncos.

 Life after football

 In 2010, Neil was the Republican nominee for the 48th District of the Texas House of Representatives.
 His opponents were Democratic incumbent Donna Howard and Libertarian Ben Easton.
 The election returns showed Howard winning by 16 votes.
 Neil challenged the results in the Texas House.
 A select investigating committee found that although Howard had actually won by only four votes, Neil had not met the burden of proof required to overturn the election.
 Neil dropped the challenge on March 18, 2011, nearly halfway into the legislative session.
+Even with the 12 vote victory that the Secretary of State considers official, it is the closest Texas House race on record.

 Prior to pursuing political aspirations, Neil co-hosted The Morning Rush with Erin Hogan on the Austin area ESPN Radio affiliate 104.9 The Horn.

 Neil's son David played varsity football at Westlake High School in West Lake Hills, Texas, from 2015 into the 2018–2019 season.

+Neil was inducted to the Texas Athletics Hall of Honor in 2008 and nominated to the College Football Hall of Fame in 2021, 2022 and 2023.